Informed/eventcatalog-sandbox/doc/deploy-eventcatalog-to-cloudfront-and-sso-with-terraform.md

 You can go to the above links to find out more about EventCatalog itself.

-The full project is in the [Informed/eventcatalog-sandbox](https://github.com/Informed/eventcatalog-sandbox) Github Repo
+All the code for this project is in the [Informed/eventcatalog-sandbox](https://github.com/Informed/eventcatalog-sandbox) Github Repo

 ## Create EventCatalog Project